mattman107/local-anchor/README.md

 # Current Limitations
 1) Nucleus Co-op only works on Windows so this solution won't work for all computers.
 2) ~~Only XInput compatible gamepads will work (no keyboards).
 The mouse can be used to access the imgui menus on all running instances of the game.~~ One keyboard and every other input XInput gamepads now supported.
 3) Currently you will have to manually assign which gamepad works for each individual instance of SOH in the imgui menu.
-I may change this in the future to automatically work, but I have been told that will limit the amount of players to 4.
-I'm looking for some feedback on this before I try and get this handler approved by the [official repository of these handlers](https://hub.splitscreen.me/).

 # Special Thanks